umbraco/UmbracoDocs/umbraco-cloud/release-notes/2022-01-06-releasenotes.md

 In 2021 we added new team members to the Cloud Feature team to support our strategy of making Umbraco Cloud [the best way](https://umbraco.com/blog/umbraco-2022-and-onwards/) to host Umbraco solutions.
 In 2022 and the years to come we will continue our _**customer-centric development**_ and with an increased focus on input from partners and portal users improve existing functionality and create new exciting features.

-In order for agencies and users to keep up with the improvements, we’ve made it easy to find the latest release notes.
+In order for agencies and users to keep up with the improvements, we’ve made it easier to find the latest release notes.
 You can now find the link for the release notes in the profile settings menu.
 Release notes will be published multiple times each month and list the most relevant fixes and features added to the portal.

 ### Various tweaks and improvements

 During December we have provided a lot of small improvements to the Umbraco Cloud Portal.
-Actually too many to mention, you can find a few of the highlights in the list below.
+Too many to mention, you can find a few of the highlights in the list below.

 * Alignment and consistent order of product versions on the project page.
 * Confirmation box for restarting environment (_to avoid accidental restarts_)